(#paranormal #coming-of-age #historical)

 For this short story, I wanted to write a “Black Mirror” style sci-fi based on a news article I’d read about a real doll on the market that was recalled for collecting private intel on the children who interacted with it.
 The idea quickly morphed into a creepy allegory about smartphone addiction.

 Years ago I watched a movie called, “The Others” starring Nicole Kidman: a mother and her small children are being haunted by ghosts in a large old house.
 But there’s a twist at the end.
-We discover that it’s the mother and her children who are the ghosts, and the so-called ghosts are actually a living family being haunted by THEM.
+We discover that it’s the mother and her children who are the ghosts, and the so-called ghosts are actually a living family who is being haunted by THEM.
 So with that movie in mind, I was inspired to write this short story, with a different twist of my own.
 (By the way, the name Garrin is German for “guardian.”)

 With this short story, I wanted to tell a Beauty & the Beast kind of tale but didn’t want the meaning to be obvious.
 One of my favorite quotes/mantras is by Emily Dickinson (“Tell all the truth but tell it slant … The truth must dazzle gradually, or every man be blind”), so I cloaked my characters in the past, in the Viking age and Norse mythology, with a Christ-type hero.